This post looks into the details of splitting personal possessions in Illinois, concentrating on the idea of equitable division.

 The retired judge’s method is designed to minimize conflict during property division; however, it is important for both spouses to remain respectful and open-minded throughout this process.
 To avoid common pitfalls:

-• If you find yourself at an impasse over specific belongings, consider seeking guidance from a neutral third party such as a mediator or family law attorney who specializes in divorce cases like those at The Law Offices of Robert B. Buchanan.
+- If you find yourself at an impasse over specific belongings, consider seeking guidance from a neutral third party such as a mediator or family law attorney who specializes in divorce cases like those at Buchanan Law Group.

 Incorporating these strategies into your approach when dividing personal property during your divorce proceedings will help promote transparency and equity between both parties while minimizing unnecessary stress and conflict along the way.